-Except for some minor exceptions, the non-IPM (ptnonipm) sector contains the point sources that are not in the ptegu or pt_oilgas sectors.
-For the most part, the ptnonipm sector reflects the non-EGU sources of the 2015 NEI point inventory; however, it is likely that some low-emitting EGUs not matched to the NEEDS database or to CEMS data are in the ptnonipm sector.
+With some exceptions, the non-IPM (ptnonipm) sector contains the point sources that are not in the ptegu or pt_oilgas sectors.
+For the most part, the ptnonipm sector reflects the non-EGU sources of the 2016 NEI point inventory; however, it is likely that some low-emitting EGUs not matched to the NEEDS database or to CEMS data may be found in the ptnonipm sector.